Structure // Grading policy // Staff // Office Hours // Acknowledgements //

 Class meets TR1-2:30 in 54-100.
 Most class meetings will be part lecture and part paper discussion.
 You should read the paper before coming to class, and be prepared to discuss it.
 You can find out what paper to read for each meeting in the schedule.

 We will post a question about each paper 24 hours before the beginning of class.
 Your answer need only be long enough to demonstrate that you understand the paper; a paragraph or two will usually be enough.
-We won't give feedback, but we will glance at your answers to make sure they make sense, and they will count for part of the paper discussion grade.
+We won't give feedback, but we will glance at your answers to make sure they make sense, and they will contribute to your grade.
 For each lecture you must also submit your own question about the paper.

 6.824 will have a midterm exam during the ordinary leture time, and a final exam during finals week.
 There will be no alternate conflict time for the midterm exam.